simonox/solartunes/README.md

 --data-raw '{"action":"triggerMotion"}'
 ```

+As you can see, all actions SolarTunes performs are triggered by a REST API call.
+So it should be easy to hack / alter the system.
+E.g. you could also use a commercial off the shelf PIR sensor like a [Shelly Motion 2](https://www.shelly.com/de/products/shelly-motion-2) that simply triggers a REST call on motion detection without the need to be wired directly to the Raspberry Pi.

 ## 🛡️ TODO / UNTESTED: SD Card Protection

 SolarTunes includes advanced SD card protection features to extend the life of your SD card by reducing write operations.